 A holiday in Spain in July is always a good way of guaranteeing sunshine, but why not make it a little different this year and visit Pamplona during the Bull Run while you’re there as well.
-You can book it as part of a package – the running of the bulls is an iconic event and the town fills up fast – or perhaps you could make a visit to Pamplona as part of a longer break – either way, you can start your holiday with some hassle free parking, so you don’t have to worry what is happening to your car while you are away.
+The running of the bulls is an iconic event and the town fills up fast.
+You can book it as part of a package or perhaps you could make a visit to Pamplona as part of a longer break in Spain perhaps after a relaxing last minute holiday to Catalonia which is not too far from there.

 This fascinating ceremony possibly dates from the early 14th century when cattle were being driven to market.

 Young men would prove their courage with reckless acts of bravado by jumping about among the stampeding animals.
 This developed over the centuries into a contest in which men would race the bulls, trying to keep ahead of them.

 In fact, leaping with bulls is much older than that in other traditions.
 The wall paintings at Knossos in Crete show young men somersaulting over bulls in the Minoan period, centuries before the idea of bull-fighting emerged in Spain.